 Recommended Prerequisite: 45 hours.
 In this course students explore the history of the gang phenomenon, the variety and types of gangs, reasons why gangs form, their structure, the functions they serve for their members and the social policies which have been developed to deal with gangs.
 Solutions to the gang phenomenon are also investigated.

 CRM 490 Internship in CriminologyPrerequisite: Criminology major, completion of 18 hours in the CRM major program, and permission of instructor.

 Faculty supervised experience in an agency related to issues of crime and justice.
-Students are expected to work 50 hours in the agency for each credit hour.
-Students must submit applications for CRM 490 no later than April 15 for subsequent summer (when offered) and fall enrollment, and November 1 for subsequent spring enrollment.
+Students are expected to work 40 hours in the agency for each credit hour.
+Students must submit applications for CRM 490 no later than March 15 for subsequent summer (when offered) and fall enrollment, and October 1 for subsequent spring enrollment.
 May be repeated to a total of six hours.

 CRM 495 Criminal Justice Ethics